Computer and Information Technology

 Computer Labs and Access

 Computers are available for student use at each campus.
 Computers are located in the computer labs, classrooms, residence halls, and Library Resource Centers.
-SCC provides licensed software on its computers for student use and training and asks students not to use software other than what is already installed on the SCC machines.
+SCC provides licensed software on its computers for students use and training and asks students not to use software other than what is already installed on the SCC machines.
 Students are not to modify the computers’ directory structure in any way.
 Students who do not abide by SCC Acceptable use of Information Technology Procedures will be subject to penalties as outlined.
 For further information, see www.southeast.edu/copyright-infringement-and-responsible-computing.

 Classroom use of cell phones and personal electronic hand-held devices (e.g., tablets, laptop computers, portable video games, iPods, MP3 players, etc.) that are not pre-authorized by the instructor for instructional purposes is prohibited.
 Violation of this policy may lead to a Student Code of Conduct review.

-Copyright Digital Copying Law
+Copyright -Digital Copying Law

 The copyright law of the United States (Title 17, U.S. Code) governs the reproduction of copyrighted materials, including publications, computer software, audio music, video, and audiovisual materials.
 It is the responsibility of the student when using SCC equipment such as photocopy machines and computers, to adhere to these guidelines.
 For more information on copyright law, visit the campus Library Resource Center (LRC).